AQuackenbos/splendidspoon/README.md

 ```

 ### Build and run in production
 Compile templates for a production environment.
+Builds into the `dist` directory.
 ```
 npm ci && npm run build
 ```